jfeldbrugge/PhaseSpaceDTFE.jl/docs/src/citations.md

 ```

 # Citations
-This code accompanies the publication [Phase-Space Delaunay Tesselation Field Estimator, Job Feldbrugge, 2025](https://academic.oup.com/mnras/article/536/1/807/7915986).
-When using the code in your work, please cite both the paper
+This code accompanies the publication [Phase-Space Delaunay Tessellation Field Estimator, Job Feldbrugge, 2025](https://academic.oup.com/mnras/article/536/1/807/7915986).
+When using the code in your work, please cite both the paper and the code as
 ```
 @article{Feldbrugge2024,
     author = {Feldbrugge, Job},